Unleashed and Woocommerce Connector / Integration documentation

 - Click to add fields to be mapped

 - You can click several fields at once and then pair the data to the right endpoint

-For the customer example, we will be mapping: Please let our team know if you are stuck with mapping any endpoints we also have complimentary setup and support.
+For the customer example, we will be mapping: Please let our team know if you are stuck with mapping any endpoints we also have paid setup and support.

 - Customer Code to ID